MichalPokojny/MyProject1/README.md

 - When I first imported all of the photos I used the highest resolution available.
 I also made a long path to the source and so the performance of the page was too slow.
-I replaced them with an appropriate resolution for desktop and mobile devices which increased the loading speed.
+I replaced them with an appropriate resolution for both desktop and mobile devices which increased the loading speed.

 **Validator testing**